LiviusNL/vault-consul-demo-cluster/README.md

 export AWS_SECRET_ACCESS_KEY=<your_aws_secret_key>
 export AWS_DEFAULT_REGION=us-east-1
 ```
-1. Edit the file vault.auto.tfvars and provide values for the variables at the top of the file that do not yet have values.
+1. Create a copy of vault.auto.tfvars.example called vault.auto.tfvars and provide values for the variables at the top of the file that do not yet have values.
 key_name = ""
 name_prefix = ""
 instance_name = ""
 vpc_id = ""
 subnets = ""
+auto_join_tag = ""

+You'll also need to provide values for owner and ttl at the bottom of the file.
+See more on these below.

 key_name should be the name of an existing AWS keypair in your AWS account in the us-east-1 region.
 Use the name as it is shown in the AWS Console, not the name of the private key on your computer (such as "roger-vault.pem").
 Of course, you'll need that private key file in order to ssh to the Vault instance that is created for you.